The Seventh Day Sabbath Instituted At Creation

 God’s law doesn’t change from generation to generation (Malachi 3:6; Hebrews 13:8; Numbers 23:19).
 For the law is a reflection of God’s own character and will (1 John 4:8; 5:3).
 Jesus affirmed, “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled” (Matthew 5:17, 18).
 By fulfilling the law, the Son of God “filled” it “full” of meaning—by offering people an example of full obedience to God’s law, in order that the same law “might be fulfilled in us” (Romans 8:3, 4).

-The prophecies of Revelation 12–14 make it clear that the Seventh-day Sabbath will be the point controverted prior to the second coming of Christ.
+The prophecies of Revelation 12–14 make it clear that the seventh day Sabbath will be the point controverted prior to the second coming of Christ (it is the commandment that has been broken by Christians).
 God’s children will be identified by their observance of the commandments of God (Revelation 12:17; 14:12), including the Sabbath command.

 Believers will be called upon to choose between the Sabbath of the Lord and the substitute sabbath of man, or the first day of the week.
 The keeping of the Sabbath will thus become a test and constitute a sign (or a seal, Revelation 7) of true worshipers.
 The Lord declared, “hallow My Sabbaths, and they will be a sign between Me and you, that you may know that I am the Lord your God” (Ezekiel 20:20).